 Skip to content

-• A guided exploration of the Imperial Citadel with a cultural historian
+• A private tour of the Imperial Citadel with a cultural historian

-• A sunset boat journey on the Perfume River with live traditional music
+• A sunset cruise on the Perfume River

-• A visit to artisan villages specializing in incense, conical hats, and bronze casting
+• Visiting artisan villages specializing in incense, conical hats, and lacquerware

 Region